Acceptable Daily Intake (ADI)

 Found in: Conventional oven cleaners, detergents, furniture polish, spot removers.

-The process that occurs when animals and human being repeatedly ingest a chemical over time (usually in very small doses) via air, food, and/or water, or through absorption by the skin.
-If the ingested chemical is persistent, it can build up or bioaccumulate, in bodily tissues and result in a body burden.
+The process that occurs when animals and human beings repeatedly ingest a chemical over time (usually in very small doses) via air, food, and/or water, or through absorption by the skin.
+If the ingested chemical is persistent, it can build up or bioaccumulate in bodily tissues (especially fat and internal organs) and result in a body burden.
 Bioaccumulation also refers to a specific material's slowly increasing presence in animals and people as it moves up the food chain.

 (also butoxyethanol, butyl oxitol, ethylene glycol monobutyl ether).
 A toxic synthetic solvent and grease cutter that can irritate mucous membranes and cause liver and kidney damage.
 Butyl cellosolve is also a neurotoxin that can depress the nervous system and cause a variety of associated problems.